 The department offers students direct use of modern laboratory/clinical equipment in real-world or simulated settings.
 Practical, hands-on competencies, critical reasoning skills, and, where pertinent, team-based problem solving, are emphasized.
 If a student expresses an interest outside of a discipline's normal scope, independent study options may also be developed.

 In some programs there are physical ability requirements based on individualized assessment rooted in current medical evidence or the best objective evidence.
 See each program for specific physical requirements.
 If a student's physical ability compromises or threatens their success in a program, or the health and safety of others, they may be denied enrollment or continuation in the program.

 To be recognized for employing a comprehensive plan for recruiting and admitting, orienting and advising, retaining, graduating, and placing students of its degree programs.

 Physical & Health Sciences Building – The Physical and Life Sciences Department is located in this facility.
-Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological science, environmental technology, health science, and the forensic science technology programs.
+Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological science, health science, and the forensic science technology programs.
 The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and the latest application software for teaching and learning as well as for independent study and research.